 How the Personal Injury Claim Process Works

 Personal injury claims are first brought as formal legal demands seeking a settlement without filing a lawsuit.
 If your attorney feels a settlement offer is inadequate, an attorney will file a lawsuit in Court of Law.
-The following is a typical timeline of a personal injury claim:
+The following is generally how the personal injury claims process works:

 - Seeking medical attention